Your Family Eye Doctor Cares About Your Health

 Consuming an eye-healthy diet, exercising regularly, maintaining healthy body weight, refraining from smoking and getting enough sleep have all been shown to mitigate the risk of certain eye diseases.
 But the best thing you can do for your eyes is to schedule yearly eye exams with your optometrist to help catch eye disease early in its tracks before significant vision loss develops.
 This is especially relevant for those having family members with any sort of eye disease or condition.

-At Drs Alan B. Schlussel and Christine Law, O.D., we work together with our patients to preserve and protect their eyesight and eye health for a lifetime.
+At Dr. Alan Schlussel & Associates, we work together with our patients to preserve and protect their eyesight and eye health for a lifetime.

-To schedule your comprehensive eye exam, call Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan today!
+To schedule your comprehensive eye exam, call Dr. Alan Schlussel & Associates in Manhattan today!

 Q: Do I need to have my eyes checked if I don’t have any visual problems or a family history of eye disease?